Announcement Type: New Grant.

 Grantees will be required to provide reports analyzing their evaluation findings to the Bureau in their regular program reports.
 All data collected, including survey responses and contact information, must be maintained for a minimum of three years and provided to the Bureau upon request.

 IV.3e.
-Please review the following information when preparing your budget:
+Please take the following information into consideration when preparing your budget:

 IV.3e.1.
 Applicants must submit a comprehensive budget for the entire program.
-Awards will not exceed $135,000.
+For this competition, requests should not exceed approximately $135,000.
 There must be a summary budget as well as breakdowns reflecting both administrative and program budgets.
 Applicants may provide separate sub-budgets for each program component, phase, location, or activity to provide clarification.

 IV.3e.2.
 Allowable costs for the program include the following: